evz/tacofancy-api/README.md

 ``/random/``

-will get you a random Base Layer, Mixin, Condiment, Seasoning and (whenever someone adds some) Shell.
+will get you a random Base Layer, Mixin, Condiment, Seasoning and  Shell.
 To just get a random full taco recipe, call it thusly:

 ``/random/?full-taco=true``